Gleniffer Braes Country Park

-Please be advised that cattle are currently grazing on the fields East of Sergeantlaw Road, Brownside Braes and near Glenburn Reservoir.
-The cattle free areas include the fields West of Sergeantlaw Road, MacDonald's Walks (west of Gleniffer Road), Foxbar area (north of Gleniffer Road) and Glen Park.
+Please be advised that the cattle are currently grazing on the east side of Sergeantlaw Road, Brownside Braes and beside Glenburn Reservoir .
+The cattle free areas are West of Sergeantlaw Road (near Robertson Car Park), McDonald's Walks (west of Gleniffer Road), Foxbar area (North of Gleniffer Road) and Glen Park.

 The park has associations with the 18th and 19th century weaver poets of Paisley.

 Robert Tannahill (1774-1810) is commemorated by the Tannahill Walkway and the Tannahill Well, and Hugh MacDonald (1817-1860) by MacDonald's Walks and the Bonnie Wee Well.

 You can download a map of the country park below.

 map of the Gleniffer Braes Country Park (pdf)

 You need Adobe Acrobat to view this document and this is available from the Adobe website.

 The Country Park has the following attractions and activities:

 Whatever the season there is always something for visitors of all ages to enjoy - woodland walks, wonderful views, peace and quiet, wide open spaces, moorland and hill grazing areas, streams and waterfalls, picnicking, walking the dog, bird watching, kite flying, Easter egg rolling and sledging in the snow.